Dr Trevor James

 Ridley building 1

-I am an experimental social psychologist with a particular interest in pro-social behaviour.
-My PhD was on increasing charitable donations using social priming, this was often done in the context of different national and social group memberships.
-I am currently working on projects to do with solidarity and helping behaviours.
-I'm also interested in implicit measures, e.g. in the context of stereotype threat or pro-social behaviour.
+I am an experimental social psychologist.
+My PhD was on increasing charitable donations using social priming, this was often done in the context of different national and social group memberships (social identity theory).
+I am currently working on projects to do with solidarity, moral foundations, and charitable helping.

 PSY1011 Research Methods and Statistics (UG)